-Up to 3/4 of the salt we ingest is already in prepared foods we purchase at the store.
-Processed meats and canned good in particular.
+Up to 3/4 of the salt we ingest is already in prepared foods we purchase at the store – processed meats and canned goods in particular.

 You can virtually eliminate salt in your diet by cooking with basic unprocessed foods – meat, vegetables, fruits, grains, etc.

 Salt is a vital element that helps regulating water retention around cells.
 A study has shown that those with the lowest amount of salt intake had a 20% higher risk of suffering heart attack or stroke.

 Everything in moderation.
 Around 1.5 grams of salt a day is considered a healthy intake.

 White table salt most of us were brought up on has been highly refined and processed removing all the nutrition and leaving us only with sodium chloride.

 Sea salt harvested in the age-old traditional method maintains all the natural nutrients your body will love you for.

 In the words of Kevin Riley (author of popular blood pressure guide, Get Natural!):